 You’ve recognised a great lead and identified the best person to talk to about their recruitment strategy.
-Everything is going well.
-But then the conversation stalls, your prospect just isn’t picking up the phone or answering your emails and it doesn’t look like you’re ever going to move things forward.
+Everything's going well, but then the conversation stalls, your prospect just isn’t picking up the phone or answering your emails and it doesn’t look like you’re ever going to move things forward.

-1. Prioritise & Park
+1. Prioritise and park

 But if there’s a chance you can move things foward, prioritise this relationship and focus on what you need to do to create a positive outcome for both you and the prospect.

-2. Target, Target, Target!
+2. Target, target, target!